The lumbar stabilization exercise program includes a range of exercises that typically progress from beginning to more advanced:

 The exercises below are a small subset of those a therapist may recommend.
 The spine specialist and therapist design each lumbar stabilization exercise program specifically for each patient based on the patient's condition.

-Examples of Exercises Include:
+Examples of Exercises

-In addition strengthening exercises, such as those above, stretching and aerobic conditioning are also an important part of lumbar stabilization physical therapy:
+In addition to strengthening exercises, such as those above, stretching and aerobic conditioning are also an important part of lumbar stabilization physical therapy:

 - Flexibility is key to successful lumbar stabilization training, because flexibility allows the muscles to assume the neutral position easily.